MJavaadAkhtar/RayOfHope/README.md

+Group members
+- JayaKarthiga Arumugam (jarumuga)
+- Javaad Akhtar (makhta55)
+- Eric Liu (eliu86)
+- Raj Brahmbhatt (rbrahmb2)

 Hi!
 This is the README File for my individual prototype game: Ray of Hope.

 I decided to go with a horizontal slice approach!

 Features:

--Navigating terrain
+- Navigating terrain
--Movement controls like Jumping and running left and right -Path selection (to the top platform)
+- Movement controls like Jumping and running left and right
+- Path selection (to the top platform)
--Light Pulse animation on Lumi's staff
+- Light Pulse animation on Lumi's staff
--The Darkness (limited range of visibility), low amount of global light -Main Menu
+- The Darkness (limited range of visibility), low amount of global light
+- Level selection
+- Music and Sound effects!
+- Collectables added to the game, that allows users to jump higher, run faster and use magical staff
+- Health bar and power up bar added, score system added and damage mechanism added
+- Main Menu

 How To Install:
 Get the latest version of Unity for Windows at: https://unity.com/download